10 Examples of Strengths and Weaknesses for Job Interviews

 It's normal to feel uncomfortable with the prospect of airing your weaknesses to a potential employer.
 But remember, this is an opportunity to showcase your ability to honestly assess your performance, respond to feedback in a positive way, and continually improve—essential traits in almost any role.

-The following examples can help you formulate your response.
+Explore the following examples to help you formulate your response.

 1. Self-criticism